 For the loss mama...

 There is no manual for this.
 There is no time limit for it either.
 Your grief is your own and while there are healthy and unhealthy ways to process all that is going on, do not let anyone tell you how it MUST be done.

 If you are sad, allow yourself to feel it.
 If you want to spontaneously laugh, do it without reserve.
-No one will think you have forgotten your child.
+You're afraid that people will think you've forgotten, or are in denial.
+No one will judge and no one will think you have forgotten your child.
 I promise.

 If you need a good cry, you can do it alone.
 Or with your spouse.
 Or best friend.
 Or do it with your counselor.
 But like Nike, Just Do It.

 Talk about your child.
 To a journal, to God or to live people.

 Remember the joy you felt before the sadness because some days the sadness feels like it might consume you.